 There may be affiliate links in this post.
 Read this disclosure policy to learn more.

 PIN FOR LATER

-Here is the American Academy of Pediatrics‘ rule of thumb:
+The first way to determine how to keep a baby warm at night is to follow the American Academy of Pediatrics‘ rule of thumb:

 “In general, infants should be dressed appropriately for the environment, with no greater than 1 layer more than an adult would wear to be comfortable in that environment.”

 But beware, if you’re a frileuse like me and you wear a down jacket in the house, take this guideline with a grain of salt.